georgewaraw/kata/README.md

 is a trippy action game made with react-three-fiber and legally acquired assets.
 It's very magenta!

-**It plays on desktop and mobile at https://georgewaraw.github.io/kata/**
+**Play it on desktop or mobile at https://georgewaraw.github.io/kata/**

 **or watch it at https://youtu.be/qaNltHlMbrk**